 Sleep sacks which cover the arms tend to have a lot of excess fabric, and this fabric can encumber a child’s ability to move freely.
-Most babies tend to practice rolling in their crib, and if this occurs at time when you are asleep and not monitoring your baby, and they become trapped on their stomach because the excess fabric on their arms prevents them maneuvering their body freely (keeping in mind younger infants already have a hard time maneuvering their bodies as it is!), that situation could produce dire consequences.
+Most babies tend to practice rolling in their crib.
+Which means you, the parent, could be asleep/not monitoring baby.
+If they become trapped on their stomach because the excess fabric on their arms prevents them maneuvering their body freely, the situation could produce dire consequences.

-As your child grows into an older infant and toddler, you may feel that they have gained the dexterity to move themselves around freely, even with excess fabric around their arms.
+As your child grows into an older infant and toddler, you may feel that they have gained the dexterity to move themselves around freely.
 Check with your pediatrician to confirm that your child sleeping in a sleep sack that is not sleeveless is safe.

 Are Baby Sleep Sacks Necessary?